atria-soft/ememory/doc/mainpage.md

 What is EMEMORY, and how can I use it?
 ======================================

-EMEMORY, or Ewol Memory interface is a simple abstraction layer over std::shared_ptr.
+EMEMORY, or Ewol Memory interface implementing ememory::SharedPtr and ememory::UniquePtr.

 EMEMORY is designed for:
   - Permit to change the backend of shered_ptr when we want